jbnicolai/generator-xplorepress/app/templates/_README.md

 Use the [WordPress Packagist](http://wpackagist.org/) to manage plugins via [Composer](https://getcomposer.org/).<% } %><% if (useVagrant) { %>

+## How to use

+Run `vagrant up` to run a local development machine, then browse to http://localhost:8080.

+phpMyAdmin is available at http://localhost:8080/phpmyadmin.

 ## Customisation

 Puppet installs a default WordPress database when provisioning.
-You can use a custom database by exporting it and overwriting `puppet/modules/wordpress/files/wordpress-db.sql`.
+You can use a custom database by exporting it and overwriting `puppet/modules/wordpress/files/wordpress-db.sql`.<% } %>
-<% } %>